 Natural Treatment options for Nipple Eczema

 - What is the best cream for nipple eczema?
 Use a non-allergic nipple cream to keep your nipples moisturized.
-A wonderful, natural alternative would be to use Virgin Organic coconut oil.
+An excellent and natural alternative would be to use Virgin Organic coconut oil.

-The use of nipple shields can be very helpful, but should only be used as a last resort.
+The use of nipple shields can be beneficial, but should only be used as a last resort.
 Nipple shields can reduce stimulation at the breast and therefore reduce supply.
-But, in the end it is better to have the baby at the breast with a nipple shield than to stop breastfeeding altogether.
+But, in the end, it is better to have the baby at the breast with a nipple shield than to stop breastfeeding altogether.